opengeospatial/CoverageJSON/README.md

 See the [Wiki](https://github.com/opengeospatial/CoverageJSON/wiki) for details of progress, minutes of meetings, etc, and [Issues](https://github.com/opengeospatial/CoverageJSON/issues).

-The specification has been reviewed by the OGC Architecture Board and approved for release for Public Comment after some minor editorial changes, and then approval as an OGC Commnity Standard.
+The specification has been reviewed by the OGC Architecture Board and approved for release for Public Comment after some minor editorial changes, and then approval as an OGC Community Standard.

-The specification is backwards compatible with the original specification, but with some little-used sections removed, some vague sections clarifed, and a complete JSON schema added and made available through the [Playground/Sandbox](https://covjson.org/playground).
+The specification is backwards compatible with the original specification, but with some little-used sections removed, some vague sections clarified, and a complete JSON schema added and made available through the [Playground/Sandbox](https://covjson.org/playground).
 A [more detailed overview](https://github.com/opengeospatial/CoverageJSON/wiki/Change-List-OGC-V1.0.0) of the changes is also available.

 Any contributor to this repo should understand that any contributions, if accepted by the OGC Membership, shall be incorporated into OGC standards documents and that all copyright and intellectual property shall be vested in the University of Reading.